Dodkes/todolist/README.md

-# My very first project took me a lot of time to make it working :D
+# My very first project took me a lot of time to make it work :D